What is a DDoS Attack?

 The exponential growth of DDoS attacks is mostly due to the total lack of regulatory control over IoT devices, which makes them excellent recruits for the botnets.
 A hijacked group of IoT devices with unique IP addresses can be redirected to make malicious requests against websites, causing a DDoS attack.

-The types of DDoS attacks are designed to consume web server resources.
+Some types of DDoS attacks are designed to consume web server resources.
 The outcome is that they slow down or completely halt your server or website.

 The internet of things (IoT) is a network of physical devices which are embedded within electronics, software, sensors, actuators, and connectivity.
 These objects are able to connect and exchange data that can also be used in malicious attacks.